nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 5 - Handling Ordinary Files.markdown

     Use of `Control + d` is required when entering the text from standard input to let the shell know that the text entry is over.

-3.  (i).
+3. 1.
 Yes, the command would work.
 The file _foo_ would be copied into the directory named _bar_.

-    (ii).
-No, the command won't work.
+    2. No, the command won't work.
 An error message is displayed stating that _foo_ is a directory and is not copied.

 4. The first command will delete the directory _bar_ along with all the files and sub-directories recursively, disregarding the write protection status of any files or sub-directory and non-emptiness of any sub-directory.

     The second command will work only when the directory _bar_ is empty and its parent directory (current directory here) is not write-protected.

-5.  (i).
+5. 1.
 The file or directory named _include_ present in the logged-in user's home directory is moved to the current working directory.

-    (ii).
-The command recursively copies the contents of _bar1_ to _bar2_.
+    2. The command recursively copies the contents of _bar1_ to _bar2_.
 If _bar2_ exists and is a directory, recursively copy contents of _bar1_ into _bar2_, thus making a copy of _bar1_ a sub-directory of _bar2_.

-    (iii).
-The command moves all the files and directories in the current directory into a directory named _bin_ in the parent directory.
+    3. The command moves all the files and directories in the current directory into a directory named _bin_ in the parent directory.

 6. The three possible reasons can be:

-    (i).
-Read permission is not available for the file _hosts_.
+    1. Read permission is not available for the file _hosts_.

-    (ii).
-Write permission is not available for the file _backup/hosts.bak_.
+    2. Write permission is not available for the file _backup/hosts.bak_.

-    (iii).
-Execute permission is not available for the directory _backup_.
+    3. Execute permission is not available for the directory _backup_.

-7. By executing the following command line:

-    `cd ; mv a temp ; mv temp/a . ; rmdir temp`
+7. By executing the command-line: `cd ; mv a temp ; mv temp/a . ; rmdir temp`

     Individual commands in the above command line are described below: